ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 - A create event is emitted when a file is created, before the writer has finished.
 An action on `onCreate` or `onModify` can act on an incomplete file.
 This proposal assumes a single producer that writes each file completely before it is handled.
 Producers should write to a temporary name and rename on completion.
 - A move across file systems is a copy followed by a delete and is not atomic.
 - The process needs permission to move or delete files in the watched directory and to create files in `moveTo`.
-- Services without the annotation are unaffected.
+- A listener whose services carry no annotation is unaffected.

 ## Dependencies